newatoms/beta/_private/customers/newatoms/pitches/agilebymetaphors.md.md

 ## Motivation

-By explaining the process, the content will be relevant to potential new hires.
+By explaining the process of New Atoms, the content will be relevant to potential new hires.
 And by explaining the value added, the content will be relevant to potential customers.